 Class and Examination Schedules are specified in Academic Calendar of the university.
-Information about year and semester wise course distribution has been included in the respective section of this catalogue and also available in the university website.
+Information about year and semester wise course distribution has been included in the respective section of this catalog and also available in the university website.

 At the beginning of the semester, each faculty member will submit a lesson plan with statement of the program of evaluation of students’ performance by way of essays, tests examination, seminar presentations along with the relative weight of these methods in relation to the overall grade and the timing of each major evaluation.